-This originally appeared in the now defunct Her Majesty’s Secret Servant website.
+This originally appeared in the former Her Majesty’s Secret Servant website.
 Bill Koenig conducted an interview via e-mail with Jon Burlingame, who produced the U.N.C.L.E. soundtracks that came out in the 2000s.
 Copyright 2004-2007 by William J. Koenig

 |In 2002, nearly 40 years after the show debuted on U.S. television, an actual soundtrack for “The Man From U.N.C.L.E.” appeared, courtesy of Film Score Monthly.

 The series, which premiered on NBC on Sept.
 22, 1964, boasted of a theme composed by Jerry Goldsmith, who would shortly compose the score of Our Man Flint and a decade later the detective film Chinatown.
 Goldsmith scored a total of three episodes, and his music was re-used in other episodes that didn’t have an original score; at that time, about half of a television series episodes had original compositions, the other half using stock scores of previously recorded music.

 During the course of the 105 Man episodes (plus another 29 of the spinoff “The Girl From U.N.C.L.E.”), additional musical contributions were made by Morton Stevens (author of the “Hawaii Five-O” theme), Lalo Schifrin (“Mission: Impossible”), Dave Grusin (the themes of “It Takes a Thief” and “St. Elsewhere”) and Gerald Fried (“Roots”) among others.
 Yet, for all that talent, no original soundtrack was ever issued.
 At the height of Man’s popularity, two albums were issued but compositions were re-arranged (in cases drastically) by Hugo Montenegro.
 A similar album of Girl music was issued with another composer doing the re-arranging.